 Text segmentation has been studied for decades.
-But for news story segmentation, it has to change somewhat, since what we get is not the close caption but script from ASR.
+However, for news story segmentation, it has to change somewhat, since what we get is not the close caption but ASR transcription.
 We mainly consider the text similarity at some candidate boundaries.
-First, we establish a vocabulary containing only nouns and verbs from the news video ASR script.
+First, we establish a vocabulary containing only nouns and verbs from the news video ASR transcription made by LIMSI [Gauvain02].
 Secondly, for each candidate boundary, we build two word histograms based on certain account of words before and after this boundary (in experiments, we chose 50 words).
 Then, we calculate the histogram intersection as the similarity at each candidate boundary and found the valley of the similarity curves.
 If the similarity value of this valley is less than a threshold, it is determined to be a story boundary.
-There is a problem for this method: if there are story boundaries in the first or the last 50 words, they will not be detected.
+There is a problem for this method: if there are story boundaries in the first or the last 50 words, they cannot be detected.